 Because of mobility issues, a standard bed may be too low for stroke survivors to get into comfortably.

-Consider raising the bed using simple bed risers or renting or buying a hospital bed that can be adjusted into a variety of positions.
+Consider raising the bed with simple bed risers, or renting or buying a hospital bed that can be adjusted to various positions.

 2. Reorganize dressing areas